ShiyuFan0820/CSLearningNote/BasicLearning/1_Variables.md

 1100.101(2) = -4.625(10)
 ```

-## Another Form of Folating Point Binary Number to Decimal
+## 16 Bits Folating Point Binary Number to Decimal

-For example:
+_Follow the step below:_

+- Positive and negative judgment: The leftmost bit of mantissa or exponent is called the sign bit, if it is a positive number, the sign bit will be 0, if it is a negative number, the sign bit will be 1(We already mentioned above).
+- Convert exponent: Using the binary to decimal method to convert the exponent, the number converted is the 2 to the power of the convert number(be careful with the positive and negative),
+- Convert mantissa: An imaginary point is right after the sign bit, If the mantissa is positive, move the imaginary point according to the exponent to get the pure binary number(When the exponent is positive, move the imaginary point to the right and vice versa).
+Convert the pure binary number to decimal, when the sign bit is positive, using the binary-to-decimal method.
+When the sign bit is negative, the integer part of the binary number to decimal by multiplying each bit by 2<sup>n</sup>, the fractional part of the binary number to decimal by multiplying each bit by 2<sup>-n</sup>, where "n" is the position of the bit, but the sign bit should multiple the negative place value.

+**Example 1(Positive number):**

 ![](https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/dea074ee-e6c5-479c-98a8-730273aae808)

 1. Positive and negative judgment

-In binary, both mantissa and exponent are stored in two's complement, the leftmost bit of mantissa or exponent is called the sign bit, if it is a positive number, the sign bit will be 0, if it is a negative number, the sign bit will be 1(We already mentioned above).
-The ture form, one's complement code, and two's complement code are same when the mantissa is positive, when the mantissa is negative, to get one's complement, replace "0"s with "1"s and vice versa except the sign bit, to get two's complement, add "1" to the result of the one's complement.

 In this binary number, ten bits on the left have been allocated to the mantissa, and six bits on the right have been allocated to the exponent.
-In the mantissa part, the leftmost of it is the sign bit of the mantissa which is zero, means this number is a positive number, and we do not need to convert it to ture form.
-In the exponent part, the condition is the same, means the exponent is also positive.
+In the mantissa part, the leftmost of it is the sign bit of the mantissa which is "0", indicating this number is a positive number, and we do not need to convert it to ture form.
+In the exponent part, the condition is the same, indicating the exponent is also positive.

-2. Coverting exponent
+2. Covert exponent
 ![](https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/babd6996-a180-4f84-8115-2f096c662969)

 In binary, 11（2） = 3（10）, so the exponent is 3.
 Like 10 is the base number in decimal, 2 is base number in binary, so the exponent part is 2 to the power of 3.
 So in this 16 bits number, there is something times 2 to the power of 3.

-3. Coverting mantissa
+3. Covert mantissa
 ![](https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/dd1aae74-6189-4479-bd9a-b377f2568ce8)

 An imaginary point is right after the sign bit.
 As the exponent is 3, we can move the imaginary point back three places and we get the pure binary number.